-Acknowledgements.
-This research received financial supports from the Joint Graduate Research Training Group Windy Cities funded by the State Ministry of Baden-Wuerttemberg for Sciences, Research and Arts, and the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No. 858358 (LIKE - Lidar Knowledge Europe).
+Financial support.
+This research has been supported by the Joint Graduate Research Training Group Windy Cities funded by the State Ministry of Baden-Wuerttemberg for Sciences, Research and Arts, as well as the European Union's Horizon 2020 research and innovation program under Marie Skłodowska Curie grant agreement no. 858358 (LIKE - Lidar Knowledge Europe).